to find and use tools to research Australian Commonwealth, State / Territory and Local Government tax law.

 3. If you are looking for information on a specific tax law topic, we recommend academic journal articles - see the Journals page in this Guide.

-For more information on approaching tax research see Barkoczy, 'Researching a Tax Problem', chapter 3 of Core Tax Legislation and Study Guide (OUP, 20th ed, 2017) High Use KM 356 CORE
+For more information on approaching tax research see Barkoczy, 'Researching a Tax Problem', chapter 3 of Core Tax Legislation and Study Guide (OUP, 23rd ed, 2020) High Use KM 356 BARK

 Australian tax law is created by statute, so its primary source lies in legislation (Acts of Parliament and delegated legislation such as Regulations).
 However: